When is nonreciprocity relevant?

 This result is in agreement with numerical simulations of two nonreciprocally coupled Ising models \cite{Avni2025}, whose corresponding field theory is similar to the one considered here, with some irrelevant higher order terms.
 It is also in agreement with renormalization group studies of similar field theories~\cite{Risler2004,Risler2005,Daviet2024, Zelle2024}.
 These works find that the transition to order is destroyed in 2D, while in 3D the ordered phase exhibits persistent oscillations and the critical exponents are significantly modified, becoming compatible with the 3D XY universality class (Fig.~\ref{fig:CriticalExponents}).

-\textit{Two critical points ---} What happens if the two fields have different critical points in the unperturbed system?
-This happens when there are different potentials $V_1$ and $V_2$ on each line in Eq.~\eqref{eq:basic_coupled_equation_1}.
+\textit{Two critical points ---} What happens if the two fields have different critical points before the perturbation?
+This happens when there are different potentials $V_1$ and $V_2$ on each line in Eq.~\eqref{eq:basic_coupled_equation_1} (or equivalently two different temperatures \cite{tauber_effects_2002}).
 In an Ising model, this corresponds to different intra-species couplings $J_1$ and $J_2$.
 Let us suppose that, when going from the disordered to the ordered phase, $\phi_1$ is the first to encounter the symmetry-breaking transition.
 We can carry out the same computation for the correction to $\langle \phi_1 \rangle$, arriving again at Eq. \eqref{eq:correction_with_chi}.
-Nevertheless, around the transition of $\phi_1$, the field $\phi_2$ is still in the disordered phase, so that $\langle \phi_2 \rangle_0=0$, and there is no correction at linear order in $\delta K_-$ (row 3 in Table~\ref{figtab:schematic}).
+However, around the transition of $\phi_1$, the field $\phi_2$ is still in the disordered phase, so that $\langle \phi_2 \rangle_0=0$, and there is no correction at linear order in $\delta K_-$ (row 3 in Table~\ref{figtab:schematic}).
 In general, the coupling to a subcritical field is an irrelevant perturbation -- this also holds in the nonreciprocal case.